 Part of our challenge in this year’s FLL competition was to identify and solve a problem related to the interaction between humans and animals.
 The team decided to tackle how to keep rodent robber squirrels from breaking into bird feeder banks?”
 After researching several possible solutions, they established a set of criteria against which the possible solutions were compared.
 I encouraged the team to use a 1-3-9 scale to rank the alternatives where 1 is a negative, 3 is neutral and 9 is a positive.
-We often use this scale at Logic PD during an AoA to force us to identify and accentuate areas of true contrast between the potential solutions we develop.
+We often use this scale at Compass Electronics Solutions during an AoA to force us to identify and accentuate areas of true contrast between the potential solutions we develop.

 Visual System Modeling